The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 The transparent proxy pattern is the right answer for the largest class of LLM governance problems, but it is not the right answer for all of them.
 A few cases where you should look for a different approach:

 - Agentic workflows that orchestrate many tools.
-An agent that talks to ten tools across many providers needs governance at the agent layer, not at each individual provider call.
-The proxy is necessary but not sufficient.
+An agent that talks to ten tools across several providers needs governance at the agent layer, not at each individual provider call.
+The proxy is necessary here but not sufficient.

 - Private model deployments inside your perimeter.
-If the model never leaves your network, the data-leakage problem changes shape, and a transparent proxy still helps for governance and audit but does not solve a confidentiality problem you no longer have.
+When the model never leaves your network, the data-leakage problem changes shape; a transparent proxy still helps with governance and audit, but there is no longer a confidentiality problem for it to solve.

 - Hard real-time use cases.
-If your application has sub-100ms latency requirements, in-stream policy enforcement is fundamentally hostile to your design.
+If your application has sub-100ms latency requirements, in-stream policy enforcement is fundamentally at odds with your design.
 Pre-stream and post-stream may still work; in-stream usually does not.

 Ready to secure your